sinedied/articles/articles/azure/swa-tips/swa1.md

 ## Azure Static Web Apps essentials

-You'll learn here what is Node.js and especially why you should learn it.
-Then we'll see how to set up your Node.js environment, and run some JavaScript with it.
-We'll also set up VS Code with a few recommended plugins.
+If you've never heard of Static Web Apps or if you're just being curious, this is the place to start.
+You'll discover the basics about it, install all the tools to work efficiently and see how fast you can get your website online.
+Then you'll set up a full CI/CD pipeline and see how to use pre-production environments, and finally create your own personal blog with Gatsby.

 **Videos:**